Drud21/drudy_git_project/README.md

 ### Description
 This project is for a udacity course.
 It demonstrates what I learned for git.

+So far, I've learned SQL and Python.
+Now I'm learning Git.
+I can't wait to use the skills for future data science projects!

 ### Files used
 I used bike share data from the following cities Chicago